 Brey's younger sister, Brenda, swam competitively at LSU and is a physical education teacher in the Rockville area.
 His younger brother, Shane, was a former high school standout at Walter Johnson High School in Bethesda, Md.

-Brey served a four-year term as chair of the NCAA Division I Men's Basketball Rules Committee in and was elected to the National Association of Basketball Coaches (NABC) Board of Directors in April '08.
+Brey served a four-year term as chair of the NCAA Division I Men's Basketball Rules Committee and was elected to the National Association of Basketball Coaches (NABC) Board of Directors in April '08.

 He also received a Notre Dame honorary monogram in December of 2006.
 Brey will be inducted into the George Washington University Hall of Fame in January 2014.

 Born March 22, 1959, Brey is a 1982 graduate of George Washington, with a degree in physical education.
 He is married to the former Tish Schlapo, formerly a volleyball standout at George Washington and assistant volleyball coach at Delaware.
 The couple has two children -- Kyle and Callie.